 Finally, Family Counseling--or Not

 At some point June must have sensed that things weren't quite right with our family because I remember going to a family counseling appointment involving June, my sisters, and me.
 It was a disaster.
 A therapist named Katie was present but she didn't do a whole lot.
 In fact, I had seen Katie alone a couple times before and hadn't felt like she did much for me during those sessions, either.
 I had sensed that she wasn't capable of understanding how I felt.
 I had wanted to convey to her that I felt stupid all the time and wished I could be smarter and more like my sisters.
 She just sat there and offered me nothing--no words of wisdom, no perspective-shifting.
 I just felt hollow and unseen when I left her office.
 Years later Jillian told me she felt similarly about Katie, who, during her private sessions with her, took Jillian into another room and directed her to hit a pillow with a baseball bat to release her frustrations about life with June.
 Jillian thought that was stupid.
-(Yep, I've got a dedicated post on the massive failings of conventional therapy coming up in Lessons Learned.)
+(Yep, I've got a dedicated post on the massive failings of conventional therapy coming up in Systems Busting.)

 During that family session it was like we were still at home: June expressed her frustration with us, Julia protested, I condemned my sisters for making June's life more difficult, and Sara sat there silently with her eyes downcast, ignoring everyone.
 We were all crying as we drove home after what I'm pretty sure was our first and last family counseling session.
 And our dysfunctional household continued as usual.